 The groundwork for How Does Learning Happen? is the 2007 publication Early Learning for Every Child Today: A Framework for Ontario Early Childhood Settings, commonly referred to as ELECT.
 ELECT has had a significant impact, being recognized as a foundational document in the early year’s sector.
 ELECT sets out six principles to guide practice in early years settings and also provides a continuum of development for children from birth to age eight.

 As HiMama incorporates the ELECT continuum, we often get the question about whether our software could incorporate How Does Learning Happen?
 This, however, is not the right question to ask.
 The principles of ELECT and the four foundations of How Does Learning Happen? are both independent of what continuum or another development framework your childcare or early years program utilizes.
-For example, your early childhood program may very well continue to use the ELECT continuum of development while following the four foundations of How Does Learning Happen?.
+For example, your program may very well continue to use the ELECT continuum of development while following the four foundations.

 HiMama and ‘How Does Learning Happen?’